zapier/visual-builder/docs/_publish/validation/integration-checks-reference.md

 ## D016 - Consists Only a Static Webhook

-A REST Hook trigger missing a Subscribe or Unsubscribe endpoint, is presented to users as a [Static Webhook](https://cdn.zappy.app/3b35908a6a0c232087b5da807cf9d6fb.png).
-Static hooks are [not supported in public integrations](https://platform.zapier.com/publish/integration-checks-reference#d017---static-hook-is-discouraged), but they could be used if the integration intends to remain private.
-Howwver, Zapier doesn't allow integration that are a single static hook with the availability of [Webhooks by Zapier](https://zapier.com/apps/webhook/integrations).
+Static Webhooks, while convenient to build, leave a lot to be desired from our side.
+For this reason, Zapier doesn't allow integration that are a single static hook.
 To fix this, add more triggers/searches/actions.

 ---